 Once you have determined your interviewee list, it’s time to create your interview guide.
 Determine about 10-15 open-ended questions that will elicit opinions and attitudes about the client’s needs, how well your company addresses those needs, and any perceptions about competitors.
 Again, these questions are designed to help lead the discussion rather than serve as a script.

-Whenever possible conduct interviews in person.
+Whenever possible conduct interviews in person or over video.
 Phone interviews are fine, but there really is no replacement for face-to-face contact that allows you to read non-verbal cues like facial expressions and body language.
 Meeting in the client’s environment also sends a signal that you value her time.

 Whether you’ll be meeting in person or by phone, it is a good idea to have a second person present to handle the note taking.
 It’s difficult to focus on the client and the conversation when you are also trying to keep an accurate record.